NelsonRosenberg/Campsite/README.md

 Likewise, the system includes the following metrics endpoints: `localhost:8080/health`, `localhost:8080/info` and `localhost:8080/metrics`.

-The last one gives a list of acessible metrics.
-Each can be accessed by calling an endpoit with the same name, like so: `localhost:8080/metrics/http.server.requests` (which will return general performance metrics).
+The last one gives a list of acessible performance metrics.
+Each can be accessed by calling an endpoit with the same name, like so: `localhost:5000/metrics/http.server.requests`.

 The docs folder also includes a postman collection that has a simple example for each of the available endpoints, to make testing easier.